What predictive heating means and how it works

 Learning modes — what are they?

-Learning modes help you start by collecting data and validating predictions before full predictive control.
+Learning modes help you start by collecting data and validating predictions before full predictive heating control.

 Learning (beta)